My deviated septum story

 Fresh breath information: A Free Trial Offer from Therabreath.

 Please also see My deviated septum surgery for information about the actual surgery experience.
 Also please see information regarding costs of the procedures involved, understanding CPT codes, and decoding them.

 septum: cartilage separating nasal passages, nose.

 When I first went to see my doctor, Dr. Gary Sussman, regarding the allergy I expected the usual; well tough it out, but, initially he treated my allergies very effectively with a cortisone nasal spray.
 And that treatment served me well for several years, but my nose was congested regardless of the state of my allergic condition.
-Note: I have since learned that these cortisone sprays can lead to, Low Tension Glaucoma, which I now have and also why I have considered a class action lawsuit!
+Note: I have since learned that these cortisone sprays can lead to, Low Tension Glaucoma, which I now have.

 I still had difficulty breathing and more so through my right nostril, could I have a septum that has been damaged?